 Allard added that the fire never threatened the house and no firefighters were injured.
 No one was home when the fire broke out and the name of the homeowner wasn't immediately known.

 Allard suspects embers from a controlled brush fire, apparently doused earlier in the weekend, sparked the fire.
-Fire officials say it was windy when they arrived on the scene, fanning the flames in opposite directions, before firefighters knocked it down in less than an hour.

 To reach Dick Lindsay: